From: William Gibbons Jr

 As you can see, I wrote the

 poem Full Circle in 1989.
-Its admonitions tend to show up quickly these
+Its admonitions tend to show up quickly

-do is go through life treating symptoms, little will improve.
+If all we do is go through life treating symptoms, little will improve.

 I am thankful for the gift of free will, and the